-Meet Camilla, our Localization Program Manager.
+Meet Camilla, our Localization Production Manager.

-This team localizes marketing campaigns for a major tech company from beginning to end— including digital ad campaigns, print ads, and promotional materials in retail locations.
+The Localization team works on all kinds of different projects.
+For example, one team localizes marketing campaigns for a major tech company from beginning to end— including digital ad campaigns, print ads, and promotional materials in retail locations.

 Get to Know Camilla